 When washing sheepskin there are a few main factors to be aware of.
 Incorrect washing can cause the sheepskin to de-tan and if this happens they will have to be thrown out.
 To avoid this please follow these strict instructions.

-Only use only a small amount of an approved Neutral or Mild Wool Wash if unavailable then don't use anything.
+- Only use a small amount of an approved Neutral or Mild Sheepskin Wash.
+If unavailable, then just use water.

-All footwear is best spot cleaned, using a small amount of liquid and a cloth.
+- Avoid getting moisture on footwear as this can stain.
+If footwear does need cleaning it is best spot cleaned, using a small amount of liquid and a cloth.
 Follow the rules above and treat like you would cleaning carpet.